- What Is Breast Lift Surgery?

 - Vertical Breast Lift: A vertical mastopexy, or full-anchor pattern incision, is ideal for those who have a greater amount of excess skin and sagging than can be properly addressed with the above techniques.
 This procedure involves an incision that completely traces the areolar border and includes a vertical, downward incision, creating a “lollipop” shape.
 The anchor pattern may also require a horizontal incision in the inframammary crease below the breast.

 - Full Mastopexy: A full mastopexy is recommended when the amount of excess skin and the areola position cannot be effectively lifted utilizing a different technique.
 With a full lift, the incision is made around the areola, vertically above the areola, and within the breast’s natural fold.
 This “anchor” pattern has the shape of an upside down “T”.
 Although it utilizes the largest incision, scarring is well-concealed and tends to heal nicely.
-In Dr. Zemmel’s experience, his patients will always accept a full lift incision pattern for the benefit of improved shape.
+In our surgeon’s experience, patients will always accept a full lift incision pattern for the benefit of improved shape.

 Dr. Zemmel goes into great detail to advise you on what technique will given you the best results as well as the pros and cons of each.